-Process Criteria Board of Directors One of the tools used by the Board to monitor and improve its performance is an Board Committees annual self-assessment exercise.
-This is administered in the form of a formal Individual Directors questionnaire that is answered by each member of the Board and where they rate their individual performance and that of the Board as a whole.
-The results are compiled by the Compliance Officer and submitted back to the Board for discussion and appropriate action through the Corporate Secretary.
-This self-assessment survey covers four broad areas of Board performance: Fulfillment of the Board's Key Responsibilities, Quality of the Board-Management Relationship, Effectiveness of Board Processes and Meetings, and the Performance of Individual Board Members.
-The self-assessment survey questions are reviewed regularly and administered every May (after the Annual Stockholders' Meeting).
-An assessment of the Board committees will be added in future surveys.
-President and CEO The Board also conducts its annual assessment of the President and CEO's performance in the previous year vs. the set company targets.
+Process Criteria Board of Directors One of the tools used by the Board to monitor and improve its performance is an annu- Board Committees istered in the form of a formal questionnaire that is and where they rate their individual performance Individual Directors and that of the Board as a whole.
+The results are compiled by the Compliance Officer a submitted back to the Board for discussion and appropriate action through the Corpora Secretary.
+This self-assessment survey covers four broad areas of Board performance: Fulfillment the Board's Key Responsibilities, Quality of the Board-Management Relationsh Effectiveness of Board Processes and Meetings, and the Performance of Individual Boa Members.
+The self-assessment survey questions are reviewed regularly and administered every M (after the Annual Stockholders' Meeting).
+An assessment of the Board committees will added in future surveys.
+President and CEO The Board also conducts its annual assessment of the President and CEO's performan in the previous year vs. the set company targets.